One of the most popular categories in the Web Retailer directory is also the most complex: Multichannel Management.

 But they might not be the right solution for you if:

 - You already use an ecommerce platform (such as Magento) for inventory management, and want to extend it so you can sell on multiple channels rather than switch your inventory management elsewhere.
-See Web Store Connectors instead.
+See Cart-to-Marketplace Connectors instead.

 These tools turn shopping carts like Magento or Prestashop into full multichannel management systems, usually by adding a plugin or app which extends the core inventory management features of the platform.